softwarewolves/riders/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Apart from `npm start`, it includes the following scripts:

 * `npm test`: launches the test runner in interactive watch mode.
-It is recommended that you keep the tests running while you make changes to the project to make sure you do not unintentionally break things.
 * `npm run build` - you do not need this to run the application locally.
 * `npm run eject` - do not do this unless you know what you are doing.

 ### State shape

 The project uses [redux](https://redux.js.org/) to manage application state.
 Application state combines 4 reducers: `error`, `rides`, `filter` and `user`.
-Here is an example of the state of the application:
+Here is an example state:

 ```
 {